Policies, Procedures & Statutory Documentation

 1, 2, 3

-Attendance: Pastoral team to support improving attendance for targetted and Pupil Premium students whose attendance falls below the minimum threshold of 96% with bespoke interventions.
+Attendance: Pastoral team to support improving attendance for targeted students with bespoke interventions.
+The Education Endowment Foundation and the Department for Education:

 The Education Endowment Foundation and the Department for Education: